College of Nursing & Midwifery

 New postgraduate programs have been announced in response to alumni demand.
 Postgraduate qualifications improve job prospects and wages for nurses, and the level of health care available to our communities.

-In response to high demand for graduates in the Health sector, the College of Nursing & Midwifery has developed a range of postgraduate courses available to domestic students in 2020.
+In response to high demand for graduates in the Health sector, the Faculty of Health has developed a range of postgraduate courses available to domestic students in 2020.

-In 2021, the College is proposing a Master of Clinical Nursing, as well as specialist qualifications in priority areas such as dementia, renal health and primary health care.
-We are working towards specialist pathways within our existing qualifications in areas such as perinatal mental health, child and youth mental health, as well as sub-bachelor offerings in regional areas to meet workforce demands.
+In 2021, the Faculty of Health proposed a Master of Clinical Nursing, as well as specialist qualifications in priority areas such as dementia, renal health and primary health care.
+We are working towards specialist pathways within our existing qualifications in areas such as perinatal mental health, child and youth mental health, and sub-bachelor offerings in regional areas to meet workforce demands.

 Follow your passion